Ensoniq ASR-10

-The Ensoniq ASR-10 was a sampling keyboard produced by Ensoniq between 1992 and 1998.
-The ASR-10 was a follow up product to the very popular Ensoniq EPS and Ensoniq EPS-16+ performance samplers, and was also available with a piano style weighted keyboard (ASR-88) and a rackmount version (ASR-10R).
+The Ensoniq ASR-10 is a sampling keyboard produced by Ensoniq between 1992 and 1998.
+The ASR-10 was a follow-up product to the very popular Ensoniq EPS and EPS-16 Plus performance samplers, and was also available with a piano style weighted keyboard (ASR-88) and a rackmount version (ASR-10R).
 At the time, the machine was one of the most powerful samplers available.